Link Search Menu Expand Document

 Waypoint publishing

-We have already written this node for you in planner_pkg/src/traj_vertices_publisher.cpp.
-What we are doing here is reading the position and orientation of the gates in the racing course and publishing them as waypoints for trajectory optimization.
+We wrote the waypoint publishing node for you in planner_pkg/src/traj_vertices_publisher.cpp.
+Although you don't need to modify this code, it is important to understand what it is doing.
+This node reads the position and orientation of the gates in the racing course and publishs them as waypoints for trajectory optimization.
 The topic to note here is /desired_traj_vertices, which should contain a geometry_msgs::PoseArray type storing the position and orientation of the gates on the racing course.

 • Hint: use vertex.addConstraint(POSITION, position) where position is of type Eigen::Vector3d to enforce a waypoint position.